 God Is Moving in the Hearts of His People

-For the last three years, there has been an exciting prayer movement growing in Arkansas.
+There has been an exciting prayer movement growing in Arkansas.
 It is both encouraging and exciting to see so many Christians begin to pray in a consistent way for revival and spiritual awakening.
 The movement in Arkansas has been led by our ABSC pastors.
 They have come together to pray and have then led their churches to pray.

 This active prayer movement makes this a significant time.
 Having been raised in church, I have heard great and passionate sermons on praying for revival as long as I can remember.
 I have heard well-meaning Baptists say “amen” and affirm the principles in these messages.
 And yet, I have never seen a real prayer movement—until now.